Priya-s-k/Develop-a-docker-image-using-Ethereum-blockchain-components-and-test-using-smart-contract/README.md

    - Create another directory Project inside the TCSProject
    -  Inside the Project directory create another directory Called Project_truffleapp

 2. Create Dockerfile and Docker Compose file :
-   > Inside the Project_truffleapp create `Dockerfile` to install necessory things.
+   - Inside the Project_truffleapp create `Dockerfile` to install necessory things.
-   > And Inside the Project directory create Docker-Compose file named as `docker-compose.yml `
+   - And Inside the Project directory create Docker-Compose file named as `docker-compose.yml `

 3. Now run docker-composer command to start container :
 ```
    docker-compose -f docker-compose.yml up -d
 ```

 4. Install metamask chrome extension and check if ethereum client (Ganache) works!
-         > Metamask chrome extension
+         - Metamask chrome extension
-         > Open Metamask and configure custom private network (http://dockerhost:8545)
+         - Open Metamask and configure custom private network (http://dockerhost:8545)
-         > Gets a list accounts from ganache container and run command :
+         - Gets a list accounts from ganache container and run command :
+    ```
-    ```  docker logs -f docker_ganachecli_1 ```
+    docker logs -f docker_ganachecli_1
+    ```

   5. Create a Truffle application :
-     > run the below command :
+     - run the below command :
      ```
         docker exec -it project_truffleapp_1 bash
      ```
-   > After running this command you will be redirect to container.
-Inside that run            fallowing  commands :
+     - After running this command you will be redirect to container.
+Inside that run the fallowing  commands :
      ```
        truffle init
      ```

-   > after this do Manual correction to Update the truffle.js file as mentioned below (host and port are changed)
+   - after this do Manual correction to Update the truffle.js file as mentioned below (host and port are changed)
     ```
           module.exports = {
               networks: {